Bayesnote/Bayesnote/README.md

 # Bayesnote: A Frictionless Integrated Notebook

-Bayesnote is a frictionless integrated notebook environment for data scientists and data engineers.
+Bayesnote = Notebook + Workflow + Machine Learning + Dashboard.
 It provides a user interface to build dashboards and deploy machine learning models right from a notebook.
 It also supports the operation of notebooks by a workflow system, Noteflow.
 It manages servers, libraries, and containers for development and production.

+Bayesnote is a new project and we are looking for 10 early-adopters.

 # Motivation & Philosophy:
 [Bayesnote: Redefine Notebook](https://towardsdatascience.com/bayesnote-redefine-notebook-2ab00277bbc?source=friends_link&sk=94e2e9d234caa0edc3adf7235bd84b74)